Open source, FREE, and commercial solution to create a status page for your business to better communicate.

 The overall status page design is responsive and looks beautiful on desktop and mobile devices.
 You also have an option to post scheduled maintenance on the front-end, which goes into a timeline.

-Take a look at their demo page to experience it.
+Please take a look at their demo page to experience it.

 A free status page by Freshworks.
 It is a hosted solution, which means you don’t have to worry about setting up software; instead, you can create an account on their site and get it started in a minute.